2026 Life Sciences Workforce Conference: Meet the Speakers

 Dr. Taylor received his Bachelor of Arts from Harvard College and studied piano at the Longy School of Music in Cambridge.
 He completed his Doctor of Medicine from the State University of New York, Downstate, his neurology residency at Einstein College of Medicine, and a post-doc at UCSF.

-With a career spanning over two decades in pharmaceutical R&D, Matt has experience in developing and applying innovative solutions across the entire spectrum of drug discovery and development.
+With a career spanning over two decades in pharmaceutical R&D, Matt Truppo has experience in developing and applying innovative solutions across the entire spectrum of drug discovery and development.
 Joining Sanofi in 2021, he currently serves as R&D’s single point of accountability for AI strategy, digital investment governance, and computational innovation.
 The end goal: to bring transformative therapies to patients faster than ever before.

 Matt’s experience ranges from leading global, multidisciplinary teams of >1,000 people across different functions and interfaces, serving on the boards of multiple international consortia and scientific advisory boards, public speaking, and authoring >60 publications and patents.
 Prior to joining Sanofi, Matt was Vice President at J&J leading Protein Therapeutics Development and Biologics Discovery.
 Prior to that he spent 17 years at Merck.